Schiller recognized with Executive Director’s Award

 |0

-This work, Schiller recognized with Executive Director’s Award, by Ryan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Schiller recognized with Executive Director’s Award, by Deidre Patin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.